-While the crimes and consequences can be similar to adult cases, the procedural rules and law are different for juveniles than for adults.
+While the crimes and consequences can be similar to adult cases, the procedural rules and law are different for juveniles.
 Therefore, it is critical you and your family find an attorney with an in-depth understanding of the juvenile criminal process and procedure.

-At Manikas Law LLC, attorney Kyle Manikas is a former prosecutor with extensive experience working with juvenile offenders.
+At Manikas Law, attorney Kyle Manikas is a former prosecutor with extensive experience working with juvenile offenders.
 He helps parents and their children fully understand the charges pending against them and explore the best legal options and defenses.

-Types of Juvenile Crimes Cases Our Experienced Defense Attorney Handles
+Juvenile Virginia Crimes Our Experienced Fairfax Defense Attorney Handles

 We all make mistakes and bad choices in our youth.
 Unfortunately for some, those mistakes can lead to criminal charges.
 The most common criminal offenses associated with juveniles are: